JeremiahR/lightning-mini-peer/README.md

 - JSON output for debugging.
 - Try on testnet (accept chainhash as cli argument).

+# Known Issues

+- SHOULD NOT set features greater than 13 in globalfeatures. (on init message)

 # Spec

 - What are we building?